CodeYourFuture/gitbot/README.md

 The Netlify functions require the following environment variables:

+- `GITHUB_TOKEN`: Token used to delete repos in GitHub
 - `GITHUB_WEBHOOK_SECRET`: Secret used to verify webhook calls from GitHub
 - `SLACK_CHANNEL`: The channel to post messages in (currently [#cyf-github-owners](https://codeyourfuture.slack.com/archives/C03LSS9TNRW))
 - `SLACK_SIGNING_SECRET`: Secret used to verify webhook calls from Slack